 Power of attorney: Standard form or freely formulated

 A power of attorney can be granted by completing the form

 The power of attorney can also be formulated freely.
 It must include at least the following:

-- sufficient details identifying both the person granting the power of attorney and the person authorised
+- sufficient details identifying both the person granting the power of attorney and the person or persons authorised

 - details on what the power of attorney concerns

 - a statement on whether the person authorised can be given access to confidential information about the grantor for purposes of executing the power of attorney (permission can be given for example to access information about benefits or other financial details, or health information)